gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 * <a href='https://azure.microsoft.com/' target='_blank'>Azure Active Directory</a>
 * <a href='https://www.okta.com/' target='_blank'>Okta</a>
 * <a href='https://cloud.google.com/identity-platform' target='_blank'>Google Identity Platform (G Suite)</a>
-* <a href='https://www.pingidentity.com/en.html' target='_blank'>Ping Identity</a>

 <div class='callout callout--warning'>
-    <p><strong>Note:</strong> Your IdP(s) will first need to be configured before setting up the connection in GitKraken.
-For assistance please contact your IdP administrator or consult the IdP documentation for help.</p>
+    <p><strong>Note:</strong> Your IdP(s) will first need to be configured before setting up the connection in GitKraken.</p>
 </div>

+While we do not support the IdP setup, check out this [example IdP setup](/gitkraken-client/single-sign-on/#example-idp-setup-instructions) to see what this portion typically looks like.

 ### License Requirements

-Single Sign On is only availibe as part of the <a href='https://www.gitkraken.com/git-client/pricing' target='_blank'>teams and enterprise plans</a>.
+Single Sign On is availibe as part of the <a href='https://www.gitkraken.com/git-client/pricing' target='_blank'>teams and enterprise plans</a>.

 ### Setting up SSO on a GitKraken Organization